Childhood Bible Stories

 Yes.
 The coloring pages are designed to pair with short Bible story readings, which makes them well-suited for homeschool Bible time.
 Each page includes the Bible reference so you can read directly from scripture.
 The 'How to Use by Grade Level' section above gives specific ideas for different ages.

-Currently four stories are available as printable coloring pages: Noah's Ark (Genesis 6–9), Baby Moses (Exodus 2), David and Goliath (1 Samuel 17), and Palm Sunday / Jesus Riding a Donkey (Matthew 21).
+Eight stories are available as printable coloring pages: Noah's Ark (Genesis 6–9), Baby Moses (Exodus 2), David and Goliath (1 Samuel 17), Palm Sunday / Jesus Riding a Donkey (Matthew 21), Daniel and the Lions (Daniel 6), Jonah and the Whale (Jonah 1–4), the Lost Sheep (Luke 15), and the Good Samaritan (Luke 10).
+We also offer a 16-week Bible reading plan and a printable set of memory-verse cards.
 We are adding new stories over time — check back for updates.

 Yes.
 All four of our current coloring pages are designed with preschool-friendly line weights and simple shapes.
 Noah's Ark and Baby Moses are especially popular with toddlers and preschoolers.
 The pages use thick outlines so small hands can color without going far outside the lines.